-- Surfer SEO operates at the page level, whereas InLinks also works at the site level.
+- Surfer SEO operates only at the page level, whereas InLinks works at the site level.

 - Surfer SEO offers more on-page fields to optimize, such as image alt text, while InLinks injects schema and internal links to the site.

-- Surfer SEO offers a $1 limited-time trial, while InLinks provides a free tier with access to all features.
+- Surfer SEO does not offer a free trial, while InLinks provides a free plan with access to all features.